Your Guide to Your Postnatal OB Visit

 Doctors suggest care for postpartum checkups as follows:

 • A check-in with your doctor within three weeks after giving birth.
 You may visit sooner if you have high blood pressure.
-That allows you to ask questions about your healing.
-Your care team can also address any concerns.
+This check-in allows you to ask questions about your healing.
+Your care team also can address any concerns at your two-week postpartum checkup.

 • Receive ongoing care as needed during the 12-week postpartum period.
 You and your doctor can plan your visits based on your needs.
-If you had health issues during pregnancy, like preeclampsia or gestational diabetes, your doctor might advise more frequent visits.
+If you had health issues during pregnancy, such as preeclampsia or gestational diabetes, your doctor might advise more frequent visits.

 • Have a complete checkup around six weeks postpartum but no later than 12 weeks after giving birth.